structure7/hvacMonitor/README.md

  * Arduino code running on a single [WeMos D1 Mini](http://www.wemos.cc/Products/d1_mini.html).
  * Monitoring of the air temperature coming into my HVAC unit (return air) and temperature of air after it's cooled (supply air), including a Blynk notification if the unit isn't cooling enough.
 All temperature sensors are <a href="https://datasheets.maximintegrated.com/en/ds/DS18B20.pdf">Maxim/Dallas DS18B20</a>... a mix of probe-style and bare TO-92 package sensors.
  * Monitoring of HVAC run status.
 This is done by tapping the 24VAC t-stat with an ice cube relay to give the WeMos a dry contact to monitor.
 The Blynk app displays if the HVAC is on or off, and how long it's been on or off.
 To monitor on/off and temperature activities, information is sent to data.sparkfun.com and share with analog.io to produce some pretty graphs.
- * EEPROM storage to survive ESP resets.
-Will probably transition to using Blynk vPins.
+ * All data that needs to survive a hardware reset is stored to Blynk virtual pins, then synced back after a reset.
  * OTA Updates: Using BasicOTA.
 Learned [from this post](https://github.com/esp8266/Arduino/issues/1017#issuecomment-223466025) that a complete power down is required after uploading BasicOTA for the first time.
 Weird, but whatever.
 [Thank you Ivan!](https://github.com/igrr)
  * *Currently on hold*: 4-channel DC 5V relay switch module (<a href="http://www.ebay.com/itm/321869298037">source</a>) providing control of Fan Only and Cooling modes.
 Todo: Heating and Bypass-Only (allow ESP to control HVAC *in lieu of* house t-stat).